Ten years ago blogs were seen as a personal diary — your own virtual space where you can share thoughts, ideas, experiences…

 Sounds suspiciously similar to a newsroom, right?

 The blogging field is becoming increasingly saturated.
 Ever since the first success stories, everyone is lining up for a piece of the pie.
 Surviving in such fierce competition requires more time and effort than ever before.
-Which begs the question:

-Is blogging still relevant in 2019?
+But is blogging still relevant in 2021?

 The answer is a resounding “Yes”!